radiomuseum/cohiradia-website/src/interna.md

   `curl --verbose -s -XPOST https://cohiradia.radiomuseum.org/api/metadata/import`

-After that a new entry for the recording should appear in the list of recordings on the landing page.
+13) After that a new entry for the recording should appear in the list of recordings on the landing page.
+Now click on 'Download' and check, if there appears a list of files corresponding to what you have uploaded to the repository.
+If this list does not appear or some strange message is visible, please chack for errors.
+One common error is that the last file of the recording contains a non-empty filename in the field 'nextfilename'.
+Please remove that in any case and re-upload the file.
+Also wrong names of the files following one another in 'nextfilename' can cause this error.